We Analyzed 8.7 Billion SSL Certificates in Q1 2026 to Detect Technologies No One Else Can See

 CA choice doesn't affect rankings.
 A Let's Encrypt DV certificate and a DigiCert EV certificate have identical ranking value.
 Google doesn't differentiate between CAs or validation levels for search purposes.

 TLS configuration affects Core Web Vitals indirectly.
 ECDSA certificates with TLS 1.3 produce faster handshakes than RSA with TLS 1.2.
 The difference is 100-300 milliseconds.
 For sites near the 2.5-second LCP threshold, that can mean passing or failing Core Web Vitals.
 We track this in our analytics detection pipeline because sites optimizing for performance tend to adopt modern TLS configurations alongside their frontend optimizations.
+With ECDSA adoption at 42.9% and accelerating, more sites are benefiting from these performance gains.

 For B2B sales teams using technographic data, certificate configuration is a qualifying signal.
 An organization running ECDSA with automated renewal is more likely to be a mature technology buyer with real budget for developer tools.